History and Culture

 Puʻukoholā Heiau National Historic Site: Thousands of people built Puʻukoholā Heiau by hand in 1791 for Kamehameha the Great, who dedicated it to the war god Kūkāʻilimoku.
 The temple was part of a prophecy that was fulfilled when Kamehameha succesfully united the Hawaiian islands.

-Hawaii's world-class visual and performing arts complex located on Maui offers arts education & Hawaiian [...]
+Hawaii's world-class visual and performing arts complex is located in Central Maui near the airport. [...]